Facts and figures

 Photo: War Child

-We support the work of War Child UK in Afghanistan to provide increased access to educational opportunities for vulnerable children in urban and rural areas.
-The programme is designed to support children aged from four to six in their development until early primary school.
+War Child works in Afghanistan - together with War Child UK - to provide increased access to educational opportunities for vulnerable children in urban and rural areas in Kabul.
+Our programmes are designed to support children aged from four to six in their development until early primary school.